workshubham/RemoteRecruit-iOS/README.md

 - The app talks to the companion mock backend (a real `/api/jobs` API), not a hardcoded JSON file — so list, search, sort and pagination all go over the network.
-- Company "logos" are coloured initials tiles using a brand colour from the API, matching the design (no remote image hosting needed).
+- Company "logos" are coloured initials tiles using a brand colour from the API, so no remote image hosting is needed.
-- **Apply** is a local, self-contained feature — there's no real apply endpoint, so the applied state is stored on-device (UserDefaults) and persists across launches.
+- **Apply** is a local, self-contained feature — there's no real apply endpoint, so tapping Apply just marks the job "Applied" for that session.
 - Salaries are formatted client-side from structured `{ min, max, currency, period }` values, so currency/locale presentation lives in the app.
 - The list shows a slim summary; the full description, responsibilities and company info